veista/exsys_usb_hub/README.md

 Should support all Exsys Managed USB Hubs from 4-16 ports that use USB-Serial management.
 Only tested with EX-1504HMS.

+This integration and a managed hub is especially handy if you have an unreliable usb device, for example Z-Wave dongle in a remote location or you want to automate its recovery.

 ![image](https://github.com/user-attachments/assets/3e85e21f-c66d-4eea-877f-a36e4989f86e)

 ## Installation